MdKasimS/SystemMonitoringTool/README.md

 Hi Folks!

 This is a cross - platform system resources monitoring console application.
-It uses plugin system that follows event-drive architeture.
+It uses plugin system that follows "event-driven"" architeture.

 Resource status pacakges are published and queued to be consumed by logging systems, console, REST API and saving it into database.
 Database, REST API, log file is configurable in appsettings.json